LibreQoE/LibreQoS/README.md

   * <a href="https://www.fs.com/products/75600.html">Intel X710</a>
 * Tested with Ubuntu Server 20.04.1+, which is recommended.
 Ubuntu Desktop not recommended as it uses NetworkManager instead of Netplan.
 * Python 3, PIP, and some modules (listed in respective guides)

-### Server CPU Recommendations
-* Choose a CPU with solid single-thread performance within your budget
-* Generally speaking any new CPU above $200 can probably handle shaping over 2Gbps https://www.cpubenchmark.net/singleThread.html
+* Choose a CPU with solid single-thread performance within your budget.
+Generally speaking any new CPU above $200 can probably handle shaping over 2Gbps https://www.cpubenchmark.net/singleThread.html

 ## Installation and Usage Guide